 For 540Brands, we not only brushed up on the latest styles but also visited Cabela’s and other popular outdoor retailers to find out exactly which products were selling to their target market.
 Season after season, we’ve provided well-balanced and reliable mood montages to guide them through their licensing endeavors.

 Lookbooks provide a fantastic way to showcase a new collection, and sometimes they can be the very thing that seals the deal.
 The right interplay of text and images, a vibrant color palette, as well as a diverse selection of products, can all work in concert to reveal a brand’s true potential.

-For this Danielle Steel lifestyle collection, we had the right ingredients for a stunning spread.
+For this Billboard festival lifestyle collection, we had the right ingredients for a stunning spread.

 Once our work is finished, brand owners and their partners still need access to the multitude of assets found in our guides.
 To simplify this process, we’ve developed Style Guide Plus, a breakthrough digital asset management system.

 Using a customized interface that preserves a brand’s creative intent, Style Guide Plus provides access to art assets, presentation decks, sales collateral, videos, and more.